vituslehner/permaculture-object-detection/README.md

 threads of the detection and the threads and/or loops of the web server (AIOHTTP) and the WebSocket in sync.
 We are not very confident with Python's deeper internals that is why we sticked with the simple node solution so far.
 If you have any suggestions on how one could solve this, we would really like to hear them.

+You can now go to http://ec2-xx-xx-xx-xx.eu-central-1.compute.amazonaws.com:8080 and be able to see the inferred images in live (with a delay of some seconds of course).

+#### Notes on startup

+To successfully run the whole setup, you should do the following steps in the given order:

+1. Start the object-detection Python script that also listens for images coming from the Raspberry Pi.
+2. Start the node application.
+3. Open you browser and enter the public DNS name of your AWS instane followed by the web server port (something like http://ec2-xx-xx-xx-xx.eu-central-1.compute.amazonaws.com:8080).
+4. Run the capturing and sending Python script on the Raspberry Pi.

 [robot]: https://github.com/vituslehner/permaculture-object-detection/raw/master/assets/robot-picture.png "Robot Perla"
 [demo]: https://github.com/vituslehner/permaculture-object-detection/raw/master/assets/demo-setup.png "Robot Perla Demo Setup"